Who We Are

 4.4.4 Survival Skills Survey.
 We will collect the answers you enter into the survey.
 Your answers will not be used to identify you personally but will be anonymously aggregated to produce statistics to enable Us to understand the views of the users of the App.
 This will help Us learn how We can improve Our services to users.

 4.5 Personal Data Collected in our Local Centres

 In each FI Local Centre We may locally collect and store your personal data as part of Our relationship building ministry.
 This is used to provide International students with information on events as well as maintain contact with them.
 This is covered by Friends International’s Legitimate Interest in seeking to achieve Our core local ministry.
-Such data could include sensitive personal data which is only held where there is sufficient direct contact by Us as faith-based Christian Charity to make such processing appropriate, and where there is no disclosure to any 3rd party without your explicit consent.
+Such data could include sensitive personal data which is only held where there is sufficient direct contact by Us as a Christian Charity to make such processing appropriate, and where there is no disclosure to any 3rd party without your explicit consent.